-I’ve been seeing adverts for Huawei phones on the London underground for some time so when I was approached recently about a “smart phones for festivals” story, my interest was piqued.
+I’ve been seeing adverts for Huawei phones on the London underground for some time, so when I was approached recently about a “smart phones for festivals” story, my interest was piqued.

-I’ve been doing a fair bit of Instagram-ing (you can follow me @qinxiesays) since I switched to a Sony Xperia Z a while ago but the images rarely turn out as beautiful as some of the others out there, especially when I’m out at night.
+I’ve been doing a fair bit of Instagramming (you can follow me @qinxiesays) since I switched to a Sony Xperia Z* a while ago but the images rarely turn out as beautiful as some of the others out there, especially when I’m out at night.

 The First Impressions

 The ultra-slim phone was snugly slotted into the case which also held the charger, cable and a few other essentials.